maxcurkovic/Simon-Game/README.md

 In each round a new key is added to the pattern and the game becomes increasingly difficult.

 1- At the beginning of the game, one of the 4 keys lights up randomly producing simultaneously a sound associated to the key.

 2- The player has to press the same key.

 3- Next, Simon will light up another color.
 The user must repeat the same pattern: first color, THEN second color.

 4- More colors are added afterwards... in each round a new key is added to the series and the game becomes all the more difficult as the player's memory is put to the test.

 5- If the player doesn't make any mistake, the game goes on, so it is an endless game!"

+To play the game, follow this link: https://maxcurkovic.github.io/Simon-Game/